yhtang/OpenRBC/README.md

 # OpenRBC - A Fast Simulator of Red Blood Cells at Protein-Resolution

-This repository contains the binary for performance evaluation of the OpenPOWER Challenge Hackathon project 'OpenRBC'.
+This repository contains the source code and binary for performance evaluation of the OpenPOWER Challenge Hackathon project 'OpenRBC'.

 ## To run the OpenRBC demo on SuperVessel